TheoW03/TetroidNES/README.md

-# NES emulator
+# NES Emulator

 ⚠ THIS PROJECT DOES NOT SUPPORT PIRACY.
-AND IS NOT INTENDED FOR A TOOL OF PIRACY ⚠

-## cpu stats
+USE OF THIS EMULATOR OR ITS SOURCE CODE TO ENGAGE IN OR PROMOTE PIRACY IS NOT CONDONED BY ITS AUTHOR. ⚠

+## CPU Stats for the MOS 6502

+Chip created by: MOS Technology

+Clock speed: 1-3 MHz
-RAM: 2 KB
+RAM: 2 kB
+Address size: 16 bits
+Word size: 8 bits

-only supports ROM file type iNES v1.0 capable of executing all 6502 instructions from NES Rom file
+Only supports iNES v1.0 ROM files.
+Capable of parsing and executing all 6502 instructions from NES ROM files.

+## PPU Stats

+(V)RAM: 2 kB

-## Build instructions
+## Build Instructions

+In the root directory...

 ```
 cmake -S . -B build